Our editors and experts handpick every product we feature. We may earn a commission from your purchases.

-One-Pot Chicken Pesto Pasta Tips
+Chicken Pesto Pasta Tips

 Making your own fresh pesto is an easy thing to do especially if you have an abundance of fresh basil.
 Just follow our step-by-step guide on how to make pesto

 While chicken thighs are a flavorful meat, you can easily substitute chicken breasts or pork chops instead.
 If you’re a seafood lover, try adding large shell-on shrimp but skip the browning step.
 Just add them the last 5 minutes of cooking.

 Try adding other veggies!
 You’ll want to pick vegetables that have a similar texture to raw broccoli so the cooking time will stay the same.
-Some good options are cauliflower, thinly sliced carrots or Brussel sprouts.
+Some good options are cauliflower, thinly sliced carrots or Brussels sprouts.
 Onion lovers can add pearl onions or coarsely chopped white or yellow onions.

-Can pesto chicken pasta be reheated?
+Can chicken pesto pasta be reheated?

 Surprisingly, we’ve found the microwave reheats pasta really well.
 Spoon out a single portion into a microwave-safe bowl, cover loosely and microwave at medium power until heated through, about 2 to 3 minutes.
 If you need to heat all the leftover pasta at once, place it in a saucepan over medium heat.
 Cook, stirring frequently, until heated through.
 You may need to add a little water if the pasta is too dry.
 (Check out these other reheating tips